 One very well known thing is I love shopping at Amazon.com.
 I am a prime member and I shop online regularly.
 That doesn’t mean I think Amazon is the best price all of the time.
 For instance, I just bought a desk (finally) for my home office.
 While I searched Amazon for a desk, I found my desk at Staples.com.
 Amazon and Staples both charge sales tax, but Staples was cheaper and the shipping was free.
 Just because you love Amazon, doesn’t mean you always save money.
 For this reason, I figured I would show you

-five (there is a bonus!) little know ways to save money at Amazon.com or make sure you get the best deal.
+five (there are two bonuses!) little know ways to save money at Amazon.com or make sure you get the best deal.
 I am always willing to help others save that money cash, so consider this my gift to you!

 When you are done, make sure to check out my new post on how to get the Amazon price match.
 There is a way to ask them to price match and I show you how!